bentranter/id/README.md

 }
 ```

+It works with Gorilla's Mux, Pat, Julien Schmidt's HttpRouter, and of course the standard `net/http` package.

-Need to try Julien's router, and the Gorilla one.
+Need to figure out middleware approach... check Matt and Julien's stuff.